My Haas Welcome,

 TSC Option:

-Insert TSC pump assembly [1] into the back right corner of the coolant tank when facing the spindle.
+Insert the TSC pump assembly into the coolant tank in the position shown.

-Connect purple air hose from the TSC pump assembly's cylinder [2] and route into the CALM cabinet.
-Connect hose into TSC pump's solenoid.
+Connect the purple air hose from the TSC pump assembly's cylinder [2] and into the lube cabinet.

 Option Installation Guides